Vaishnavida-tech/CourseraProj1_30221/README.md

 # CourseraProj1_30221
-[4:00 pm, 5/8/2025] Tulika Xime: This schema is designed based on the sample data provided in the image.
--- The design has been normalized to ensure data integrity and reduce redundancy, -- particularly by splitting the sales data into transaction headers and line items.

 CREATE TABLE Staff (
     -- Primary Key: 'staff_id' is a unique identifier for each staff member.
     -- SERIAL is used for auto-incrementing integers.